Netflix's Crip Camp Doc Is Just the Beginning of the Story – Here's What to Know

-If you loved the 2019 documentary American Factory, then you're likely going to enjoy the latest Barack and Michelle Obama-produced documentary for Netflix, Crip Camp.
-The film tells the story of Camp Jened, a summer camp created for teenagers with disabilities, and it follows those campers from the 1970s through subsequent years, as those campers left the camp inspired to fight for their civil rights.
+If you loved the 2019 documentary American Factory, then you’re likely going to enjoy the latest Barack and Michelle Obama-produced documentary for Netflix, Crip Camp.
+The film tells the story of Camp Jened, a summer camp created for teenagers with disabilities, and it follows those campers from the 1970s through subsequent years, as they left the camp inspired to fight for their civil rights.
 Many of the campers went on to became dedicated activists, and their efforts helped to create anti-discrimination laws for Americans with disabilities.
-Here's everything you should know about the real Camp Jened and its mission.
+Here’s everything you should know about the real Camp Jened and its mission.

 What Was Camp Jened?